mngv7/IMC-algorithmic-trader/README.md

 # IMC Trading Algorithm

 This project implements two trading strategies: a Mean Reversion strategy and a Linear Regression strategy.
 These strategies are designed for the IMC Trading Challenge 2024 and are implemented in Python.
+The financial concepts revolving this project proved difficult to wrap our heads around, however we were able to complete 2 out of the 5 rounds in the challenge, before getting swarmed by university work.

 ## Table of Contents
 - [Description](#description)